AbstractSDK/cw-orchestrator/docs/src/interchain/integrations/daemon.md

 ### For scripting

 When scripting with `cw-orch-interchain`, developers don't have to create chain `Daemon` objects on their own.
 You can simply pass chain data to the interchain constructor, and it will create the daemons for you.
-Like so :
+Like so:

 ```rust
 use cw_orch::prelude::*;